dantrim/parquet-writer/README.md

 #### Filling Struct Data Types

-Since the `struct` type implies a complex data structure with arbitrarily-typed nested fields, there is a convenience type that is used for filling this data type: `parquetwriter::struct_element`.
+Since the `struct` type implies a complex data structure with arbitrarily-typed nested fields, there is a convenience type that is used for filling this data type: `parquetwriter::pstruct`.
-An instance of `parquetwriter::struct_element` can be treated as an `std::vector`, but one that holds any of the [supported types](#supported-data-types).
+An instance of `parquetwriter::pstruct` can be treated as an `std::vector`, but one that holds any of the [supported types](#supported-data-types).
 For example, one would fill the three-field structure `my_struct` from above as follows:
 ```c++